codatio/codat-docs/docs/introduction/create-account.md

 The free account provides a trial of Codat that lasts for 365 days.
 When signed up to a free account you can:

-- Create up to 50 Companies.
+- Create up to 50 companies.
 - Create unlimited connections to Sandbox data.
 - Create up to five connections at a time to each of our accounting, commerce, and banking integrations.
 - Schedule data syncs to refresh data daily, weekly, or monthly (but not hourly).